What does Health and Wellbeing look like at Dore Primary School?

 - the wider world.

+Within this we have enriched our curriculum with an extra focus on social and emotional aspects of learning, healthy relationships, online safety and citizenship.
 These lessons take many forms and are often provided as circle times, Philosophy4Children sessions, and direct teaching.

 Further ways that we support the health and wellbeing of our pupils